 - Invest in our people (“human capital”) whether they are current or potential candidates, staffers or volunteers.

-- Pro-actively increase diversity and inclusion and root out systemic racism.
+- Pro-actively increase diversity and inclusion.

 - Build trust by being honest and following through on our promises.